jsyang/celestial/README.md

 ## TODOs to finish v1

+- win streak tally
+    - lose fully when 2 sectors have been lost

 - complete basic fighter AI
     - retarget when current attackTarget is dead
     - land on spaceport